 You can know if a PC is low-end or high-end by looking at its specs.

-A typical low-end PC has a weak Ryzen 3 or Intel i3 processor, less than 16 GB of RAM, and it sometimes doesn’t even have a graphics card.
+A typical low-end PC has a weak Ryzen 3 or Intel i3 processor, less than 16 GB of RAM, and sometimes doesn’t even have a graphics card.

 A high-end PC has all the latest bells and whistles available to consumers.
-It has high-end air or liquid cooling, a huge, powerful graphics card, a highly-rated PSU, and over 32 GB of RAM.
+It has high-end air or liquid cooling, a powerful graphics card, a highly-rated PSU, and over 32 GB of RAM.